mylesdc/chat/README.md

 php artisan vendor:publish
 ```

-This will publish database migrations and a configuration file `musonza_chat.php` in the Laravel config folder.
+This will publish database migrations and a configuration file `MylesDC_chat.php` in the Laravel config folder.

 ## Configuration